TehShrike/tehshrike.github.io/index.md

-# TehShrike's open source code
+# TehShrike

 Browsing through my [public repositories on Github](https://github.com/TehShrike?tab=repositories) is painful to impossible.

-This curated list should be easier to read for people who are interested in the JavaScript code I've written or the framework of tools I've built for myself.
+This curated list is for people who are interested in the JavaScript code I've written or the framework of tools I've built for myself.

+If you want my home page/blog, go to [joshduff.com](http://joshduff.com/)

+# Open source code

 If one of my repos isn't on this list it's because I don't think it's worth knowing about, or because I wrote it after making this list and haven't gotten around to adding it ^_^

-If you want my home page/blog, go to [joshduff.com](http://joshduff.com/)

 ## Apps